As consumers, we think we know why we buy.

 It’s a simple message, but it’s one that helps to form an idea in the consumer’s mind that this product is something that will set them apart from other car owners.

-Behavioural economics principle #7: Dominated alternative/ Third Decoy
+Behavioural Economics Principle #7: Dominated alternative/ Third Decoy

 The Dominated Alternative (also known as Third Decoy) principle shows us that when a third, less desirable option is introduced, it can influence which choice consumers make.

-Typical example in marketing: Shutterstock
+A typical example in marketing: Shutterstock

 The cheaper options in this example appear to be decoys in order to make the more expensive subscriptions seem like better value.